jamestripp/jamestripp.github.io/content/post/2021-12-31-devcontainers/index.md

     && rm -rf /tmp/downloaded_packages
 ```

 The files for this website are in [this repository](https://github.com/jamestripp/jamestripp-net).
-All the .devcontainer files are in the [.decontainer folder](https://github.com/jamestripp/jamestripp-net).
+All the .devcontainer files are in the [.devcontainer folder](https://github.com/jamestripp/jamestripp-net).

 ## Wrapup